Alice Through The Looking Glass

 Alice Through The Looking Glass comes six years after the first installment pulled in just over a billion dollars worldwide and in the subsequent years saw the commercial appeal of 3D dip and the drawing power of Johnny Depp wan.
-Disney financed this sequel for $170 million and Alice 2 had the full force of the mouse house marketing machine behind it and Disney was reported to be on the line for $320 million after a global marketing blitz.
+The budget for Alice Through The Looking Glass was $170 million and Disney financed this sequel.
+The picture had the full force of the mouse house marketing machine behind it and Disney was reported to be on the line for $320 million after a global marketing blitz.

 In addition to the costly P&A spend, Disney licensed the hell out of the film, partnering with dozens and dozens of global companies for product tie-ins.
 Hot Topic launched an eight-piece fashion collection, so you can spend your parents money and dress like a jackass (Mad Hatter) or Alice or the Red Queen.
 OPI launched an Alice nail polish line.
 There’s toys.
 Artisan chocolate.
 The Home Shopping Network launched the network’s largest movie-inspired event ever, pushing hundreds of expensive tie-in merchandise and if you spent $2,999.95 on the Surreal Oak Tree Storage Shed, you have money to blow and this site could use some of it.
 With the whirlwind of excessive merchandising and marketing pushed by Disney, Alice Through The Looking Glass was impossible to ignore and yet audiences did just that.